hpc-carpentry/amdahl/README.md

 # What does this package do?

-This python module contains a pseudo-application that can be used as a black box to reproduce Amdahl's Law.
+This Python module contains a pseudo-application that can be used as a black box to reproduce Amdahl's Law.
 It does not do real calculations, nor any real communication, so can easily be overloaded.

-The application is installed as a python module with a shell script wrapper.
+The application is installed as a Python module with a shell script wrapper.
 The only requirement is MPI4PY.

 ## Background